U.S. Exchanges

 Regulatory and Reimbursement Risk

-Clinical Trial and Product Liability
+Clinical Trial and Liability

-Competitive and Technological Obsolescence
+Technological Obsolescence

-Hospital Capital Spending Cycles
+Hospital Spending Cycles

-These risk factors are presented for educational purposes only and are not exhaustive.
 Individual investment decisions should be based on thorough due diligence and personal financial circumstances.

 Frequently Asked Questions

-Last updated April 2026 · Data sourced from U.S. exchange filings
+Last updated May 2026 · Data sourced from U.S. exchange filings